 Increasingly, we talk about the importance of lifestyle’s effect on personal health.
 But modern communities are a complicated intersection of home and work life affecting diet, activity levels, sleep quality and many other health factors.
 The Lake Nona Life Project will give us an unprecedented opportunity to gain new insights into the effects of lifestyle – including how we live and work in our communities – on health and well-being that can help future generations.

 Participation in the Lake Nona Life Project is completely voluntary.
-Eligible participants will complete a health and wellness questionnaire either online or by phone.
-The questionnaire will ask a wide range of questions about personality, health, lifestyle, and will take approximately 30 minutes to complete.
+Eligible participants will complete a health and wellness questionnaire online.
+The questionnaire will ask a wide range of questions about personality, health, lifestyle, and will take approximately 20 minutes to complete.
 Periodically, participants may be invited to join more focused sub-studies on topics related to diverse health problems (e.g. sleep disorders, allergies, stress management).
 Everything you share will be kept private and you can opt out anytime.